-The original signed Acknowledgment forms and passport copies need to be sent to the Sending Coordinator 1-2 months before the trip.
-The team leader caries copies of the team's paperwork with him/her during the whole trip.
+Team leader needs to collect the filled out online applications for his team.
+The originals need to be sent to the Volunteer Specialist 1-2 months before the trip while the copies the team leader carries with him/her during the trip.
 See GV Paperwork (Appendix 7)